ms/buildtogether.tech/src/git-solo.md

     To get other people's work, they would [% g pull_git %]pull[% /g %] changes from the main repository and combine them with their own work.

-Centralized version control systems have largely been replaced by <span g="decentralized_system" i="version control!decentralized">decentralized</span>
-ones, and in particular by [% i "version control!Git" "Git" %][Git][git][% /i %].
+Centralized version control systems have largely been replaced by [% i "version control!decentralized" %][% g decentralized_system %]decentralized[% /g %][% /i %] ones, and in particular by [% i "version control!Git" "Git" %][Git][git][% /i %].
 In theory, Git doesn't need a main
 repository: developers can merge the contents of any repository into any other.